tarantool/doc/doc/how-to/sql/sql_tutorial.rst

 ============

 This tutorial is a demonstration of the support for SQL in Tarantool.
-It includes the functionality that you'd encounter in an "SQL-101"course.
+It includes the functionality that you'd encounter in an "SQL-101" course.

 .. _sql_tutorial-starting_up_with_a_first_table_and_selects: